RESOStandards/reso-certification-help/docs/recipients.md

 Performance is measured on:

-**Payload Size** - a measure of how much data was retrieved when sampling the selected resource.
-When All is selected, it's the average across all resources found, measured in megabytes (MB).
+**Payload Size** - measures how much data was retrieved when sampling the selected resource.
+"All" represents the average across all resources found, measured in megabytes (MB).

 **Response Time** - shows how long, on average, a request to the given server took to complete, measured in seconds (s).

-**Seconds per 1K Records** - an estimate of how many seconds it might take to pull 1,000 records using pages of 100 records.
+**Seconds per 1K Records** -  is an estimate of how many seconds it might take to pull 1,000 records using pages of 100 records.
 It's based on the average response time found during data sampling and validation.
 Measured in seconds (s).

-**N/A** means that the given recipient has not completed Data Dictionary 1.7 availability testing yet.
+**N/A** - means that the given recipient has not completed Data Dictionary 1.7 availability testing yet.
 Please contact RESO at certification@reso.org if you have any questions.

-Your endorsements along with the count of Data Dictionary elements are shown below the charts.
+Your endorsements and the count of Data Dictionary elements are shown below the charts.

 _[Endorsement List]_

-Once you have reviewed and are satisfied with the report, select the Approve button next to the endorsement to be taken to the Terms and Conditions page.
+Once you have reviewed and are satisfied with the report, select the **Approve** button next to the endorsement to be taken to the Terms and Conditions page.

 _[Approve Button]_

-Once you have read and agreed terms and conditions, check the box to confirm and select **Proceed**.
+Once you have read and agreed to RESO's Terms and Conditions, check the box to confirm and select **Proceed**.

 The **Contact RESO** button allows you to send an email to RESO at certification@reso.org.